samme90s/samme90s/data-security.md

 Verify message authenticity and integrity, ensuring computationally secure signatures.

-Assymetric key pairs are used here.
+Asymmetric key pairs are used here.
 The message is hashed to produce a hash-digest that is then encrypted with the _senders private key_ and appended to the message.
 The _senders public key_ is then used by the receiver to verify **(process that resembles decryption in concept)** the hash-digest.
 The message is then hashed using the same hash algorithm and then compared between both digests.
 If they match, the message is authentic.

 ![Digital signature model](.data-security/figure2.png "Digital signature model")